Deputy Attorney General

 Justice Bridget Mary McCormack joined the Michigan Supreme Court in 2013.
 Before her election, she was a law professor and associate dean at the University of Michigan Law School.
 Justice McCormack continues to teach there as a Lecturer.
 Justice McCormack is a graduate of the New York University Law School.
 She spent the first five years of her legal career in New York, first with the Legal Aid Society and then the Office of the Appellate Defender.
 In 1996, she became a faculty fellow at the Yale Law School.
 In 1998, she joined the University of Michigan Law School faculty and where she taught various clinical courses as well as criminal law and legal ethics.
 As the Associate Dean for Clinical Affairs, she substantially grew Michigan’s clinical offerings, founding new clinics focusing on Domestic Violence, Pediatric Health, Mediation, Low Income Taxpayers, International Transactions, Human Trafficking, Juvenile Justice, and Entrepreneurship.
 In 2008, she cofounded the Michigan Innocence Clinic, in which she supervised students representing wrongfully convicted Michiganders.
 The clinic was the first law school innocence clinic exclusively handling non-DNA cases and exonerated seven people in its first three years.
 Her clinic innocence work focused, in large part, on forensic science issues.
 Justice McCormack currently chairs the Supreme Court's Limited English Proficiency Implementation Advisory Committee and participates with a number of professional organizations including the American Bar Association Access to Justice committee, the American Bar Association Working Group on Pro Bono and Public Service, the advisory board of the National Consortium on Racial and Ethnic Fairness in the Courts, the judicial elections committee of the National Association of Women Judges, and serves as a board member of the National Board of Legal Specialty Certification.
 In 2013, Justice McCormack was elected to The American Law Institute.

 Peter Neufeld co-founded and co-directs the Innocence Project, an independent non-profit.
 The Project currently represents hundreds of inmates across the country seeking post-conviction release through DNA testing.
-In its twenty two years of existence, the Innocence Project has been responsible in whole or in part for exonerating more than half of the three hundred and twelve men and women to be cleared through post-conviction DNA testing.
+In its twenty- five years of existence, the Innocence Project has been responsible in whole or in part for exonerating more than half of the three hundred and forty-seven men and women to be cleared through post-conviction DNA testing.
 The Innocence Project has been transformed from a clinical program with the single focus of exonerating the wrongfully convicted into a leadership role in identifying and addressing the systemic causes of wrongful convictions while at the same time enhancing public safety.
 The Project has been instrumental in reforming police practices in eye witness identification, interrogation, and forensic science.
 In February 2000, Actual Innocence: Five Days to Execution, and Other Dispatches From the Wrongly Convicted, co-authored by Peter, Barry Scheck, and Jim Dwyer was published by Doubleday.
 The second edition was published by Penguin in 2003.
 In 2014, Peter collaborated with the New York Hall of Science on the creation and publication of the interactive iBook, False Conviction: Innocence, Guilt & Science authored by Jim Dwyer.
 In addition to his pro bono responsibilities at the Innocence Project, Peter is a partner in the law firm Neufeld, Scheck & Brustin, specializing in civil rights and constitutional litigation.
-Since 1995, Peter has served as a member of the New York State Commission on Forensic Science, which regulates all state and local crime laboratories.
+From 1995 to his resignation in 2016, Mr. Neufeld served on the New York State Commission on Forensic Science which regulates all state and local crime laboratories.
 He is also a trustee of the Montefiore Medical Center and the Albert Einstein College of Medicine.
 A 1972 graduate of the University of Wisconsin, Peter received his law degree in 1975 from New York University School of Law.

 “Matt” Redle is the County and Prosecuting Attorney for Sheridan County, Wyoming.
 He was first elected to that position in 1986.
 Mr. Redle is a graduate of the Creighton University School of Law.
 Since 2004, Matt has served on the Permanent Rules Advisory Committee, Criminal Division for the Wyoming Supreme Court.
 Mr. Redle is a Past Vice-President of the National District Attorneys Association Board of Directors.
 He is a Vice-Chair and member of the American Bar Association Criminal Justice Section Council.
 Mr. Redle is a member of the ABA Criminal Justice Standards Committee.
 Mr. Redle is a member of the Juvenile Prosecutor Leadership Network at the Center for Juvenile Justice Reform, Georgetown Public Policy Institute, Georgetown University.
 He has spoken on topics relating to science, the law and legal ethics at events sponsored by the American Academy of Forensic Science, the American Bar Association, the National District Attorneys Association, the National Institute of Justice, the National Sexual Violence Resource Center, and the Criminal Justice Section of the Indiana State Bar, among others.
 On September 9, 2009 Mr. Redle was privileged to testify before the United States Senate Committee on the Judiciary in a hearing entitled “Strengthening Forensic Science in the United States.”